Blog 10 Best AI Observability Tools for LLMs (2026)

 Pros

-• Transparent and extensible architecture
+• Transparent, extensible architecture

-• Strong developer adoption and community support
+• Strong developer community

 • Works across multiple LLM providers